eegsynth/eegsynth/module/plotsignal/README.md

 # Signal Plotting Module

-The purpose of this module is to visualize the ExG signals in real time, together with their power spectra.
+The purpose of this module is to visualize the ExG signals in real time.
+Some basic filtering can also be applied for visualization purpose only.

 ## Software Requirements